SuyashNagarGT/EDA/README.md

 - 🧠 `df.info()` → Reveals data types and highlights missing values
 - 📊 `df.describe()` → Provides summary statistics for numerical columns

-> _Understanding your data is like meeting the cast before writing the story.
-You need to know their traits, quirks, and secrets!_
+<span style="color:green;"><em>Understanding your data is like meeting the cast before writing the story.
+You need to know their traits, quirks, and secrets!</em></span>

 ## 🧹 3.
 Data Cleaning